 Casting a fishing line and reeling in a fish is hard on your joints.
 You should not give up something you love just because your joints are struggling.
 There are now ergonomic fishing rods to make fishing easier for those with arthritis.

 Birdwatching gets you out and about in nature, which can be great for stress relief.
 It is a peaceful, relaxing activity.
 However, with birdwatching, you can get a sore neck from looking up for a long time.
-The best way to modify this is to really focus on your posture, lightweight binoculars, and taking frequent breaks.
+The best way to modify this is to really focus on your posture, lightweight binoculars, and take frequent breaks.

 Cycling is a low-impact exercise that is easy to do.
-The rotational knee movement flushes fluid through your joints keeping them lubricated and flexible.
+The rotational knee movement flushes fluid through your joints, keeping them lubricated and flexible.
 Not only does cycling relieve stiffness, but it strengthens your leg muscles to improve coordination and balance.
 It may be low impact, but there are some modifications to keep in mind.
-Rough terrain can damage your joints, check your route to stick to a smooth route if possible.
+Rough terrain can damage your joints.
+Check your route to stick to a smooth route if possible.
 We recommend getting your bike fitted professionally.
 If it is not fitted correctly, it can cause damage to your joints.

 Having arthritis can affect your golf game.
 That does not stop it from being an activity that keeps your joints strong and flexible.
 There are ways to make golfing more manageable even if you have stiff joints.
 As with any exercise, your warmup is an equally important part.
 It is one step you cannot neglect.
 It protects your joints while increasing your range of motion to prevent you from hurting yourself.
-There is also equipment you can purchase that is more adaptive to those with arthritis.
+There is also equipment you can purchase that is more adaptive for those with arthritis.
 This adaptive equipment can include an oversized golf club grip to give you more control and help your achy hands, a graphite shaft that is lighter and easier to control, and a low compression golf ball to help your ball travel further with a slower swing.

 - Walking and Hiking

 Both hiking and walking can be adjusted based on the level of your personal fitness.
 It can begin gently and gain intensity over time.
 Both hiking and walking allow you to spend time with nature, which is always healing for the mind and soul, but it also helps your arthritis by moving the synovial fluid through your joints.
 In order to modify your walking and hiking, don’t forget to warm up and stretch prior.
-You can also start easy across flatter domains along with shorter walks and slowly build your way up.
+You can also start easily across flatter domains along with shorter walks and slowly build your way up.
 Trekking poles can help you with stability and balance along with absorbing the impact of your steps.
-Hiking boots are also a great investment to provide support and comfort for your joints, just be sure to break them in first!
+Hiking boots are also a great investment to provide support and comfort for your joints.
+Just be sure to break them in first!